putitsimply/christian-bible-explained/1-samuel.md

 * Leadership and power can help or harm, depending on character and choices.
 * The book contrasts trust and humility with fear and pride.
 * Israel’s shift toward kingship changes the rest of the story in the Bible[^gl_bible].

+1 Samuel also sets up the complicated story of David.
+He is introduced as a brave and gifted leader, but the book does not pretend leaders are perfect, and later books will show David’s serious failures too.

 [^gl_israel]: Israel can mean the people, land, or a kingdom; Israelites are the people. ([Glossary](glossary.md#israel))